 Cryptic Rock – Life of Agony came together over three decades ago and attained a great deal of success in the ’90s with three strong albums.
 You would reunite briefly in the early 2000s, and then again in the 2010s.
 First, tell us, what has the journey been like for you and the band?

 Mina Caputo – Euphoric and tumultuous.
 It has been challenging, rewarding, but, as you know, we are still in the midst of our journey – it’s only just begun.
-There is real no destination in life, you’re not really heading to a destination.
+There is really no destination in life, you’re not really heading to a destination.
 Life is about the journey, in a band or not.
 In a band or not, my life has been very rewarding and challenging.
 It’s like I have a good Dalai Lama and a bad Dalai Lama on each shoulder taking me through experiences I never thought I would go through.

 Cryptic Rock – Well you certainly have accomplished a lot as a musician as well as personally.
 You had stepped away from Life of Agony to pursue other musical projects, including solo work.
 What inevitably led you back to the band?

 Mina Caputo – These guys are my family.
 Regardless of whether I make music for a film, TV shows, or do duets, more musical projects in the future, I will always work with the Life of Agony gang.
 They’re my compadres, we’ve grown up together.
-Joey’s my cousin, we’re like brothers and sisters; we’re real family.
+Joey’s my cousin, we’re like brothers and sisters; we’re a real family.
 It’s just a different pirate ship, I love punking and thrashing out with them.
 I love the Life of Agony family, the warriors, the people who have been supporting us for decades.
 It’s a special, unique brand and experience.
 I’m incredibly thankful and grateful to be a part of it.
 We’re all creative individuals.
 When you’re a creative individual, shame on you for staying inside one little box.
 I’m always about growth and expansion, I always have been and I always will be.

 The perceptions of people, or what I’m supposed to do as a human being, are an incredibly false premise.
 For example, people just expecting us to keep writing River Runs Red; it’s a false premise and an idiotic request.
 That just doesn’t happen in life: the worm grows and digs deeper into the earth to find more subsidence to carry on.
 Creativity is ever expanding and ever growing.
 I’ll always grow, I’ll always change, I’ll always create, I’ll always destroy.
 That’s just the nature of life; the yin and the yang, the chaos and the order.